TuumPHP/Http/README.md

 ### Sample Construction

-Following shows an example code way to build a `$responder` object:
+Following shows an example code for building a `$responder` object:

 ```php
 use Tuum\Respond\Service\TwigView;